What do Stripe, Facebook, Google, Adobe, and SalesForce have in common?

 SF Team Building Testimonial #3 – AnswerLab at the de Young

-Recently, we had the opportunity to take AnswerLab, a San Francisco-based company that specializes in user experience research, for a fantastic day of team building in the City by the Bay.
+Recently, we had the opportunity to take AnswerLab, a San Francisco-based company that specializes in user experience research, for a fantastic day of team building in the Bay Area.

 AnswerLab came to us looking for a team building event that would help them connect their out-of-town employees with their fellow co-workers who are local to San Francisco.
 As a company with teams in New York, D.C. and San Francisco (along with remote employees all over the world), we loved the challenge at hand!

-Our guides planned a fabulous two-and-a-half-hour custom museum adventure for AnswerLab’s team of 16.
+Our guides planned a fabulous two-and-a-half-hour custom team event for AnswerLab’s team of 16.
 We tailored the company’s private museum tour to celebrate what makes AnswerLab unique.
 The company is known for its innovative research with eye tracking, so our guides dug up the best pieces that feature the way eyes move through artwork.

 Before heading home for the day, AnswerLab’s team let their hair down during our fun Polaroid photo challenge, where team members took cheeky photos as they posed with the statues in the museum.